 Everest Base Camp Weather

-Visiting Everest Base Camp (EBC) without a plan and knowledge about the weather can be very deadly too.
+commiting the Everest Base Camp trek (EBC) without a plan and knowledge about the weather can be very deadly too.
 Elevating to 5364m without planning and enough information about the place is foolishness.
 Proper caution can prevent a lot of struggles that we might face during the trek.

 And the first factor that affects the Everest Base Camp trek is the weather.
-Similarly, the Everest base camp temperature is also fluctuating according to season.
+Similarly, the Everest base camp temperature also fluctuates according to season.
 So, here is the list of Everest base camp weather that shouldn’t be underestimated:

 Everest Base Camp weather in the winter season:

-Everyone knows that winter means freezing cold which falls from December to February.
+Everyone knows that winter means cold which falls from December to February.
 Similarly, winter in Everest Base Camp is also the same but it’s way more freezing than normal.
-But, despite having unstable weather and extreme cold, there are peoples who are willing to trek to Everest Base Camp.
+But, despite having unstable weather and extreme cold, some people are willing to trek to Everest Base Camp.

 Everest region in this season gets dry and clear aside from morning mist and once in a while snowfall.
-Similarly, the temperature at day gets 10°C and at night gets -15°C on average.
+Similarly, the temperature during the day is 10°C, and at night gets -15°C on average.
 Likewise, days are shorter and nights are longer compared to other seasons.

 Everest Base Camp weather in December: